 TO_DO_GET_FROM_ARCTIC_WOLFwith the webhook URL provided by Arctic Wolf.

 - Select Ignore cache, if it is not already selected.

 - Click Update.

 ArcticWolf_ENDPOINT_WEBHOOK_TOKENsystem property with the security token provided by Arctic Wolf.

 After you have configured the ServiceNow integration, you can create a ticket for any incident.

 Note: The email address of the person creating the ticket in ServiceNow must be listed as a contact of your organization with Arctic Wolf.

-- Under Company, enter the organization that this incident relates to.
+- Company — Enter the organization that this incident relates to.

-- If you included attachments, ensure that the total attachment size is less than 50 MB.
+If you included attachments, make sure that the total attachment size is less than 50 MB.